vaasu2002/LLD/Creational Design Pattern/Singleton Pattern/README.md

 # Singleton Pattern
-Ensures that class has only one instance and not multiple instances **throughtout application/services**
+Ensures that the class has only one instance and not multiple instances **throughout the application/services**
 - Single Source of truth (A global instance) for different services
 - Example-> Database, Logger, Queue, Analytics

 ##### NOTE->
-- Make default constructor private
+- Make the default constructor private
 - Delete copy constructor
-- Delete assignmnet operator(=)
+- Delete assignment operator(=)
 - **Database& db = Database::getInstance()** USE REFERENCE BIND ELSE IT WILL INVOKE COPY CONSTRUCTOR Eager Loading (Thread Safe)
-- **Eager loading is not memory efficient, as the instance will be there in memory even if we don't need it**
+- **Eager loading is not memory efficient, as the instance will be there in memory even if we don't need it.**
-    - Using mutex we can use a thread-safe lazy loading but >=c++ 11 local static itself is thread safe
+    - Using mutex, we can use a thread-safe lazy loading, but >= C++ 1,1, local static itself is thread safe
 ```cpp
 class Database{
 public: